Study skills and language resources

 The following are good options for practising your speaking:

 - There are lots of opportunities for speaking practice at the University.
-If you have not been added to the list for the York St John Global Bulletin (a weekly newsletter for international students), please email International Student Support at ISS@yorksj.ac.uk
+If you have not been added to the list for the York St John Global Bulletin (a monthly newsletter for international students), please email International Student Support at ISS@yorksj.ac.uk

 - Global Campus events are a good place to meet students.
 Visit the page for regular updates, as well as following their social media pages: Twitter and Instagram.
 You can also follow the YSJ Virtual Community.

 - York St John University's International Programmes social media page: International Programmes Twitter.